metrics-lab/CorticalAsymmetry/README.md

-# Structural and functional asymmetry in the neonatal cerebral cortex
+# Structural and functional asymmetry of the neonatal cerebral cortex

 ![Development of symmetric surface-based atlas](Images/Figure5.png)